What to do in Puerto Escondido

 Things to do near Puerto Escondido

-If you've got time to travel a bit further away from Puerto Escondido itself, there's loads to do in the surrounding area:
+If you've got time to travel a bit further away from Puerto Escondido itself, there are some great day trips in the surrounding areas:

 • Casacada La Reforma: A huge waterfall around 1.5 hours from Puerto Escondido.
 We made this journey on a moped, which was a little hairy.
 You could arrange a group tour instead, catch a taxi, or drive to the main town (La Reforma) then hike the 3 miles to the waterfall.